CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Conclusions

 \section{Conclusions}

 In this paper, we introduced cycle-consistent convolutional transformers in medical imaging.
-We employed our approach to transfer the style between contrast and non-contrast CT scans, showing that it outperforms state-of-the-art methods such as pix2pix, U-GAT-IT and CylenGAN.
+We employed our approach to transfer the style between contrast and non-contrast CT scans, showing that it outperforms state-of-the-art methods such as pix2pix, U-GAT-IT, CycleGAN, CWT-GAN and AttentionGAN.
+Our qualitative and subjective human evaluations revealed that CyTran is the only approach that does not introduce visual artifacts during the translation process.
+We believe this is a key advantage in our application domain, where medical images need to precisely represent the scanned body parts.
 Moreover, we showed that CyTran brings significant improvements for a state-of-the-art medical image registration method.
-An important contribution of our work is Coltea-Lung-CT-100W, a new data set of triphasic CT scans comprising a total of 37,290 images.
+Another important contribution of our work is Coltea-Lung-CT-100W, a new data set of triphasic CT scans comprising a total of 37,290 images.
 In future work, we aim to apply our registration results to improve multi-image super-resolution and lesion segmentation.